Central reporting for Azure Information Protection

 - To display data from on-premises data stores, you have deployed at least one instance of the Azure Information Protection scanner

-- To display data from Windows 10 computers, they must be a minimum build of 1809, you are using Windows Defender Advanced Threat Protection (Windows Defender ATP), and you have enabled the Azure Information Protection integration feature from Windows Defender Security Center
+- To display data from Windows 10 computers, they must be a minimum build of 1809, you are using Microsoft Defender Advanced Threat Protection (Microsoft Defender ATP), and you have enabled the Azure Information Protection integration feature from Microsoft Defender Security Center

 |For installation instructions for the scanner, see Deploying the Azure Information Protection scanner to automatically classify and protect files.

-For information about configuring and using the Azure Information Protection integration feature from Windows Defender Security Center, see Information protection in Windows overview.
+For information about configuring and using the Azure Information Protection integration feature from Microsoft Defender Security Center, see Information protection in Windows overview.

 |For the Recommendations report: